gopchandani/flow_validator/README.md

 ### How do I get set up? ###

-* You would need a custom RYU version to run this as of now.
-It is fork on RYU 3.20
 * Need to install the SEL Python packages.
 * Ensure that OVS version is 2.3.0
 * If you don't have pip installed, then install the python package manager.
 (Ubuntu package: python-pip)